 General accreditation procedure for continuing education activities

 In 2012, the OACIQ developed an accreditation program for continuing education activities.
-This program encourages industry stakeholders to work together with the Organization to promote the quality and importance of continuing education for the real estate and mortgage brokerage field.
+This program encourages industry stakeholders to work together with the Organization to promote the quality and importance of continuing education for the real estate brokerage field.
 To submit an accreditation application for the 2019-2021 cycle of the Mandatory Continuing Education Program (MCEP) or to modify an accredited training activity, check the following sections:

 CHECKING THE ELIGIBILTY CRITERIA

 - The legal and regulatory aspects affecting real estate transactions, whether it is the Real Estate Brokerage Act and its regulations or other laws and regulations used in a brokerage transaction , such as the Civil Code of Quebec, legal warranty, amendment of a law or regulation;